shitingzhang/nhanes-health-analysis/README.md

 # NHANES Health Data Analysis

-Exploratory analysis of CDC National Health and Nutrition Examination Survey (NHANES) data using Python and SQL, focusing on relationships between physical activity, lifestyle factors, and chronic disease risk.
+I'm using Python and SQL to explore NHANES data, looking at whether prolonged sedentary behavior is associated with back pain and daily activity limitations in adults.

-**Tools:** Python, SQL, SQLite
+**Tools:** Python, SQL, SQLite, Jupyter Notebook

-**Status:** Work in progress
+**Status:** Still work in progress

 ---

-## Project Goals
+## Research Question

-- Identify associations between physical activity levels and chronic disease indicators
-- Explore demographic patterns in health outcomes
-- Visualize findings in a clear, clinically meaningful way
+Is prolonged sedentary behavior associated with increased prevalence of low back pain and functional activity limitations in adults, after controlling for age, sex, and BMI?

 ---